 Gael provides administrative support to the entire RHO program and team.
 She handles all accounts payable, accounts receivable, meeting minutes, office systems and event planning and coordination.
-Gael also operates RHO’s online store, mailing out resources on LGBTQ health to customers throughout Ontario and beyond.
+Gael also operates RHO’s online store, mailing out resources on LGBT2SQ health to customers throughout Ontario and beyond.

-Susan supports the development of RHO’s policy agenda, including conducting policy research and analysis on provincial and federal policy initiatives that have implications for LGBTQ health.
+Susan supports the development of RHO’s policy agenda, including conducting policy research and analysis on provincial and federal policy initiatives that have implications for LGBT2SQ health.
 Previously, Susan has worked as a researcher on issues of immigration and settlement for newcomers to Canada, labour market precarity and issues related to seniors’ health.
-She has also worked as a policy analyst with the federal public service. usan also serves as the point of contact for researchers who are interested in promoting studies through RHO’s network and website.
+She has also worked as a policy analyst with the federal public service.
+Susan also serves as the point of contact for researchers who are interested in promoting studies through RHO’s network and website.

 Trans Health Connection